1. QTCAD

 1.1.
 Software requirements

-QTCAD consists of three main Python libraries, and thus requires a properly working Python installation.
+QTCAD consists of Python libraries and thus requires a properly working Python installation.
 The recommended Python distribution for QTCAD is Miniconda, which may be installed using the instructions on the official conda website.
-This will include both Python and conda, the preferred package management tool for QTCAD installation.
+This includes both Python and conda, the preferred package management tool for QTCAD installation.

-Similarly, 3D mesh and geometry files may be generated from 2D layouts using the Python API coded in devicegen.
-Again, the conda installation procedure explained below will install this package automatically.
-Manual installation of devicegen is explained in the devicegen installation page.
+Similarly, 3D meshes and geometry files may be generated from 2D layouts using the Python API coded in the QTCAD Builder module of QTCAD, which provides significant flexibility in defining complex 3D geometries using operations emulating device fabrication.
+Alternatively, you may use our legacy package devicegen.
+The installation of devicegen is explained in the devicegen installation page.

 Remark that while QTCAD is a commercial proprietary software, all its dependencies specified above are available for free.